South Coast Finland Travel Guide

 Not as common for visitors.
 Some local shops might have scooter rentals, but long-term motorcycle rentals are generally not available.

-Turku is a city that invites exploration on foot or by bicycle, giving scenic routes and pedestrian-agreeable districts.
+Turku is a city that encourages discovery on foot or by bicycle, giving scenic routes and pedestrian-pleasant zones.

-Turku has a growing network of dedicated bicycle lanes, making cycling a popular and safe method of transportation.
+Turku has a growing network of dedicated cycling paths, making cycling a popular and safe method of transportation.

 City is relatively flat.

-While not mandatory for adults only, wearing a Helmet is suggested for security.
+While not mandatory for grown-ups only, wearing a Helmet is suggested for security.

 Safety first.

 Lights are mandatory on bicycles in low visibility conditions.
-Be aware of pedestrians on shared paths and congestion when cycling on roads.
+Be aware of pedestrians on shared paths and traffic when cycling on roads.

 Stay visible and alert.

-Turku's charm truly becomes lively through its walkability and a smooth-running public transport network.
-Embrace these methods to experience the city's blend of history and modern life at a comfortable pace.
+Turku's charm truly becomes lively through its walkability and a smooth-running the network of public transport.
+Embrace these methods to experience the city's blend of history and modern the way of life at a comfortable pace.

 Do not forget the Föli for getting around efficiently and the unique Föri ferry for a memorable river crossing.